jeixav/LCS-Tool-Article/README.md

 	make

 The article will be the file main.pdf.
+The article can also be downloaded from [arXiv.org](http://arxiv.org/abs/1406.3527).